VertexUI/VertexGUI/Readme.md

 ### Skia

-Skia provides a rich drawing API which is used to draw the widgets and can be used by you directly as well, for example when creating custom widgets or drawing custom charts.
+Skia is the 2D graphics library used to draw VertexGUI widgets.
+It needs to be present as a binary as well.

-To install it please follow the instructions written for [SkiaKit](https://github.com/ungast/SkiaKit).
-SkiaKit is a Swift wrapper library for the Skia c++ API.
+To install it please follow the instructions written for [SkiaKit](https://github.com/ungast/SkiaKit) (SkiaKit is a wrapper library for the Skia c++ API).

 <br>